rollerworks/search/doc/searches.rst

     // Caching of other exceptions has been deliberately omitted

-You'd properly want build something that's more advanced, this is just a simple verbose example to show how you get the errors.
+You would properly want build something that is more advanced, this is just a simple verbose example to show how you get the errors.

 InputProcessorException